AOA Strategies 2018–2024

 Aims

-• To create and foster an environment of psychological safety and wellness.
+• To create a culture of psychological safety in orthopaedic training and practice

 AOA continues to provide support to members interested in or currently undertaking research.
 Research efforts also include expanding and optimising the AOA National Joint Replacement Registry’s (AOANJRR) capabilities and strengthening its global reach and influence by expanding data-collection and analysis capability.